-Current Seizure Studies at NCSU-CVM
+Current Seizure Studies and Events at NCSU-CVM

 (Recruiting for cases)

-NEW: October 2012 Canine Epilepsy Clinical Trial:
+2014 Ongoing Canine Epilepsy Clinical Trial:

 Impacts of Epilepsy in Companion Animal Patients (Fall 2012 Study Closed)

 With epilepsy affecting more than 5% of the canine population, the impacts of owning a pet with epilepsy can be significant.
 As a part of our ongoing research related to epilepsy in companion animals, we hope to gather information from an online study Impacts of Epilepsy in Companion Animal Patients, designed to explore impacts such as costs, benefits, relationships with other companions in the household and more to better support owners and their pets.